 The other team plays defense, which means their objective is to get the offensive players "out" so they do not score runs.
 When an offensive player gets out, they must exit the playing field, and sit back on the bench.
 When three outs are obtained, that marks the end of the half-inning, and the two teams switch: the team that was previously playing defense now plays offense, and the team that was previously playing offense now plays defense.
-You will learn more about half-innings later in this piece.

 One way an offensive team can advance bases and ultimately score runs is by hitting the baseball.
 This happens when a member of the offensive team, called the batter, stands at home plate.
 He holds a bat, which is a long, thin club made of wood or aluminum.
 He faces the pitcher's mound, where a member of the defensive team called the pitcher is standing with the baseball.

 The pitcher uses a special throwing technique to throw the ball toward the batter.
 This act of throwing is called pitching; the throw itself is called the pitch.
 If the batter thinks he is able to hit the pitch, he swings his bat and tries to make contact with it.
 Other defensive players are stationed in different parts of the baseball field, and their objective is to prevent the ball from touching the ground.
 If they catch the ball, the batter is automatically out.
 If the ball touches the ground, the batter has the opportunity to run to first base.
-Meanwhile, the defensive players are working as fast as they can to pick up the ball and throw it to the defensive player stationed at the base the batter (whose label now changes to "runner") is approaching.
-If the defensive player at the base obtains the ball and steps on the base before the runner reaches it, the runner is out.
-If the runner touches the base before the defensive player at the base has the ball, the runner is safe.

 MLB games consist of nine innings.
 Each inning consists of two half-innings.
 A half-inning begins with one team on defense and the other on offense; once three outs are obtained, the half-inning ends.
 The teams then switch roles - the team that was on offense now plays defense, and vice versa - and the next half-inning begins fresh with zero outs.
-Unlike other sports such as basketball and football, baseball does not run on a timed clock - instead, innings are the unit of organizing game length.
+Unlike other sports such as basketball and football, baseball does not run on a timed clock; instead, innings are the unit of organizing game length.

 Each baseball player specializes in one or a few defensive positions.
 There are nine defensive positions: pitcher, catcher, first baseman, second baseman, third baseman, shortstop, left fielder, center fielder, and right fielder.
 The different positions correspond to where each player stands on the field.
 The only 2 positions whose names don't correspond to an area of the field are the catcher, who squats behind home plate, and the shortstop, who is stationed between second base and third base.

-As mentioned earlier, a baseball bat is a stick-like club made of wood or aluminum.
+A baseball bat is a stick-like club made of wood or aluminum.
 It is thinner on the end that is meant for a batter to hold, called the handle.
 The other end of the bat, called the barrel, is significantly thicker, and it is the part of the bat that makes contact with the ball.
 The part of the bat that is in between, where the handle gradually thickens into the barrel, is called the throat.